 About Jonathan O. Cole, MD

 The Cole Center is named after Jonathan O. Cole, M.D., Professor of Psychiatry, Harvard Medical School and Senior Consultant in Psychopharmacology at McLean Hospital.
-Dr. Cole has been active in clinical psychopharmacology for almost 50 years.
+Dr. Cole was active in clinical psychopharmacology for almost 50 years.

-Dr. Cole is loved and admired by McLean Hospital staff, patients, family members and friends and is known internationally as an expert in the field of psychiatry and psychopharmacology.
-He has treated hundreds of patients and what better than to have a Consumer Resource Center that services patients in his namesake.
+Dr. Cole was loved and admired by McLean Hospital staff, patients, family members and friends and was known internationally as an expert in the field of psychiatry and psychopharmacology.
+He treated hundreds of patients and what better than to have a Consumer Resource Center that services patients in his namesake.